OPEC+ starts two days of talks amid oil price slide, Omicron fears | Headlines

 OPEC+ starts two days of talks amid oil price slide, Omicron fears

-Iraqi oil minister Ihsan Abdul Jabbar said he expected OPEC+ to extend existing output policy in the short term, Iraq's state news agency reported.
-Since August, the group has been adding an additional 400,000 barrels per day (bpd) of output to global supply, as it gradually winds down record cuts agreed in 2020, when demand cratered because of the pandemic.
+Iraq said OPEC+ was expected to extend existing output policy in the short term.
+MUTED IMPACT Since August, the group has been adding an additional 400,000 barrels per day (bpd) of output to global supply, as it gradually winds down record cuts agreed in 2020, when demand cratered because of the pandemic.
+"Generally, the impact of Omicron seems to be jet-fuel related for now, particularly in Africa and Europe," the report said, as many countries barred travellers from southern Africa and some European states imposed new coronavirus restrictions.

-OPEC and its allies began two days of meetings on Wednesday to decide whether to release more oil into the market or restrain supply amid big gyrations in crude prices and fears about weaker energy demand because of the Omicron coronavirus variant.
+OPEC and its allies began two days of meetings on Wednesday to decide whether to release more oil into the market or restrain supply amid big gyrations in crude prices, a U.S. release from oil reserves and fears about a new coronavirus variant.

 Oil prices tumbled to near $70 a barrel on Tuesday, down from three-year highs above $86 in October.
 Prices posted their biggest monthly decline in November since the start of the pandemic, as the new variant raised fears of a glut.
 Benchmark Brent was trading around $71 on Wednesday.

-Since August, the group has been adding an additional 400,000 barrels per day (bpd) of output to global supply, as it gradually winds down record cuts agreed in 2020, when demand cratered because of the pandemic.
-"The threat to oil demand is genuine," said Louise Dickson, senior oil markets analyst at Rystad Energy.
-"Another wave of lockdowns could result in up to 3 million bpd of oil demand lost in the first quarter of 2022."
+MUTED IMPACT Since August, the group has been adding an additional 400,000 barrels per day (bpd) of output to global supply, as it gradually winds down record cuts agreed in 2020, when demand cratered because of the pandemic.

+"Generally, the impact of Omicron seems to be jet-fuel related for now, particularly in Africa and Europe," the report said, as many countries barred travellers from southern Africa and some European states imposed new coronavirus restrictions.
+"Transportation fuel demand within Europe might be also affected," the report said, adding that more data on the severity of Omicron shall be available in two weeks.

+Goldman Sachs said the oil price slide had been excessive, with the market now pricing in a 7 million bpd hit to demand.
+Rystad Energy said another wave of lockdowns could result in a 3 million bpd demand loss in the first quarter.
 Even before concerns about Omicron emerged, OPEC+ had been weighing the effects of last week's announcement by the United States and other major consumers to release emergency crude reserves to temper energy prices.

-OPEC+ internal data, in a report seen by Reuters, forecast a 3 million bpd surplus in the first quarter of 2022 after the release of reserves, up from a previous forecast of 2.3 million bpd.
+OPEC+ internal data, in a report seen by Reuters, forecast a 3 million bpd surplus in the first quarter of 2022 after the release of reserves, up from 2.3 million bpd previously.
+But the report said the impact from the release would be muted as some countries made it voluntary and the duration was uncertain.
+OPEC+ has been gradually scaling back last year's record output cuts of 10 million bpd, equivalent to about 10% of global supply.
+About 3.8 million bpd of cuts are still in place.

-"Generally, the impact of Omicron seems to be jet-fuel related for now, particularly in Africa and Europe," the report said, as many countries barred travellers from southern Africa and some European states imposed new coronavirus restrictions.
-"Transportation fuel demand within Europe might be also affected," the report added.

-Goldman Sachs said the oil price slide in recent days had been excessive, with the market now pricing in a 7 million bpd hit to demand.
-Adding pressure to prices, Federal Reserve Chair Jerome Powell said the U.S. central bank was likely to discuss speeding up its reduction of bond purchases amid a strong economy and expectations that a surge in inflation would persist.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)